 2. Can Snow Affect Your Eyesight?

 Yes, it can.
 Some people have a misconception that snow equals less sunlight.
-Perhaps it’s because they associate the former to overcast skies.
+Perhaps it’s because they associate the former with overcast skies.

 First, sunlight emits UV rays, whether clouds are present or not.
 When skies are not clear, it simply means that fewer of these rays end up touching the grounds.
 Second, a person skiing is prone to snow glare or blindness.